techie084/Techie084/README.md

 # Care to know about me 👀

+I love to learn new things and teach people about programming.

+My interests span all the way from front-end development to number theory, and I thrive on solving challenges in algorithms and data structures.

+I do all sorts of programming in my free time.
+I'm well versed in programming languages such as JavaScript Svelte-5 Tailwind

 - 👋 Hi, I’m @Techie084
 - 👀 I’m interested in learning and meet with new people
 - 🌱 I’m currently learning Tailwind-css and Svelte while building some JavaScript side Projects